-While investment buy or sell recommendations are generally guided by a Client’s unique financial objectives and circumstances, tax is sometimes a key motivator.
-For instance, we generally believe that investments with an accrued capital loss can be disposed of and the associated capital loss realized is offset against capital gains realized in the current year, with any excess net capital loss available to be carried forward to a future year or carried back to any of the three previous taxation years.
+Investment buy or sell recommendations are generally guided by a client’s unique financial objectives and circumstances.
+Sometimes, tax can also be a key motivator.
+This is because capital losses incurred on the sale of investments can offset against capital gains realized in the current year.
+In that case, any excess net capital loss available can be carried forward to a future year or carried back to any of the three previous taxation years.

-While the intention may be to benefit from realizing a capital loss in the year, one may inadvertently trip over the complex superficial loss rules.
-Surprise!
-This can cause unexpected results.
-The capital loss that was triggered may not be available now, or in the future.
+While the intention may be to benefit from realizing a capital loss in the year, one may accidently trip over the complex superficial loss rules.
+This can cause unintended results.
+The capital loss that was triggered may not be available for use now, or in the future.
 Or, it may be transferred to somebody else.

 1. Has a capital loss been realized on the disposition of a particular property?
 Yes or No?